-Ayesha Akhtar is the current Director of Education, after having been an Education Coordinator with the Epilepsy Foundation of Greater Chicago since 2011.
-She is also a Master Trainer in Diversity & Cross Cultural Awareness.
-Ayesha is a graduate of Loyola University Chicago, where she earned a B.B.A. in accounting, and in 2010 she earned her M.P.H. from the University of Illinois-Chicago, focusing on culturally sensitive approaches to health care.
-She has over 10 years of experience as a health educator in a variety of settings and is passionate about educating communities with health information to individuals live empowered and informed lives.
+Ayesha Akhtar is the current VP of Health Equity, Education & Advocacy, after having been the Director of Education, and prior to that the Education Coordinator with the Epilepsy Foundation of Greater Chicago beginning in 2011.
+Ayesha is a graduate of Loyola University Chicago, where she earned a B.B.A. in accounting.
+In 2010 she earned her M.P.H. from the University of Illinois-Chicago, focusing on culturally sensitive approaches to health care.
+She has over 20 years of experience as a public health advocate in a variety of settings and is passionate about advancing health equity by empowering and educating communities.

 “The idea that some lives matter less is the root of all that is wrong with the world.” – Dr. Paul Farmer

 - Favorite movie: The Birdcage